Rob Reiner: 'Survival of Our Democracy' Depends on Trump Family Being Prosecuted

-Far-left Hollywood director Rob Reiner has warned that the very survival of American democracy depends on whether members of President Donald Trump’s family and administration face criminal prosecution.
+Far-left Hollywood director Rob Reiner is once again ignoring Joe Biden publicly saying it’s “time to heal in America” and bring a divided nation together.
+Reiner has warned that the very survival of American democracy depends on whether members of President Donald Trump’s family and administration face criminal prosecution.

 Posting on Twitter, Reiner referenced a report back in August that leaders of the Senate Intelligence Committee last year made criminal referrals of Donald Trump Jr. and Jared Kushner to the Department of Justice over suspicions they tried to mislead the committee during their testimony.